DimitriPalmer22/Relapse-Code-Documentation/_temp/03-06 Ricky Playtest Notes.md

 ### Wall Climbing Mindhreak

-- All black
+- Im ngl i was writing something but i forgot what it was

 ### Movement2

 - We need ACTUAL lighting.
-Its lowkey fucking ip Brians level cuz its too hard to see where to go
+Its lowkey fucking up Brians level cuz its too hard to see where to go
 - The billboard is confusing cuz it lowkey faces one way
 - Slide zones are too low
 - Change the model of the big enemy